sefisher/hey-rickover-firmware/README.md

 We are using Platform.io to build the firmware.

-If you're having problems detecting the wakeword `Marvin` then you can try lowering the detection threshold:
+If you're having problems detecting the wakeword `Rickover` then you can try lowering the detection threshold:

 `/src/state_machine/DetectWakeWordState.cpp` line 59.